Skip to main content

 This Achievement Standard assesses the ability of ākonga to identify and apply movement strategies in an applied setting.

-The expectation is that ākonga have the opportunity to develop their use of movement strategies across a wide variety of movement contexts throughout the year. Ākonga can then select a movement context and a wide range of movement strategies for assessment purposes.
-The expectation is that ākonga would select several strategies to apply, but submit evidence for their best three.
-Otherwise, the opportunity might not arise to authentically demonstrate the selected strategies in the applied setting.
+The expectation is that ākonga have opportunities to develop their use of movement strategies across a wide variety of movement contexts in an applied setting throughout the year. Ākonga can then select a movement context and a wide range of movement strategies for assessment purposes. Ākonga should be supported to select several strategies to apply, but submit evidence for their best three.
+This will allow for opportunities to arise to authentically demonstrate the selected strategies in the applied setting.
 The assessment should only occur when ākonga are ready.

-- coordination, purpose, and fluidity
+• coordination, purpose, and fluidity

-- ihi, wehi, and wana
+• ihi, wehi, and wana

-- anticipating and responding to external cues.
+• anticipating and responding to external cues

 The Significant Learning reflected in this Achievement Standard includes:

-- develop movement skills and strategies that are responsive to external cues
+• develop movement skills and strategies that are responsive to external cues

-- manage self in challenging movement contexts.
+• manage self in challenging movement contexts.

 Making reliable judgements